-In this unit, students will explore fundamental economic some concepts.
-They examine basic economic models where consumers and businesses engage in mutually beneficial transactions and investigate the motivations and consequences of both consumer business They and behaviour. examine how individuals might respond to incentives and how technology may have altered the way businesses and consumers interact.
+In this unit, students will explore some fundamental economic concepts.
+They examine basic economic models where consumers and businesses engage in mutually beneficial transactions and investigate the motivations and consequences of both consumer and business behaviour.
+They examine how individuals might respond to incentives and how technology may have altered the way businesses and consumers interact.
 Students are encouraged to investigate contemporary examples and case studies to enhance their understanding of the introductory economic concepts.